maercaestro/megat-ai-notes/README.md

 # MEGAT AI Math Notes

 This is a Streamlit application that allows users to draw math equations on a canvas, captures the canvas image, sends it to OpenAI's GPT-4o model for processing, and displays the result.
-The application also includes a logo and utilizes the Streamlit Drawable Canvas library.

 ## Features